Despite a recent setback, Michigan could have legal online poker, casino and sports betting as soon as 2020.

 Along the same lines, legal online gambling is seen as a means to provide players with consumer protection benefits that are not offered by offshore sites.

-The provisions of SB 889 state that Michigan must offer online poker, but is not limited to just poker.
+The provisions of the bill state that Michigan must offer online poker, but is not limited to just poker.
 This language opens the door for online casinos, and other online gambling activities.

 Considering New Jersey generated 86.5 percent of its 2016 online gambling revenue from its online casino rollout, it would surprise if online casino wasn’t a part of of Michigan’s industry.